osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 Let's look at the contents within the **<robot>** tag, which describes the robot.
 The first line includes wamv_gazebo.urdf.xacro.
 This adds the basic WAM-V mesh and joints along with the plugins for dynamics.
 You will likely want to keep this in, unless you are using a different model or dynamics simulation.

 After that several macros are added for a GPS, IMU, and ground truth pose.
-These macros are found in [wamv_gazebo](https://bitbucket.org/osrf/vrx/src/default/wamv_gazebo/urdf/sensors) for common sensors.
+These macros are found in the [sensors directory](https://bitbucket.org/osrf/vrx/src/default/wamv_gazebo/urdf/sensors) for common sensors.
 You can of course create your own, following those as examples.

 Let's add a stereo camera pair to the robot.
 Add the following lines after the other sensors:
 ```